Some commonly-confused word pairs are here listed and explained in order to assist their correct use

 In this post (and the later ones 81.
 Tricky Word Contrasts 2, 114.
 Tricky Word Contrasts 3, 132.
-Tricky Word Contrasts 4 and 157.
-Tricky Word Contrasts 5), I wish to present some tricky contrasts that are not often explained in English courses but which have in my experience led to errors by academic and professional writers.
+Tricky Word Contrasts 4, 157.
+Tricky Word Contrasts 5 and 175.
+Tricky Word Contrasts 6).
+I wish to present some tricky contrasts that are not often explained in English courses but which have in my experience led to errors by academic and professional writers.

 These are additional to other contrasts like this that fit better in other posts (see 16.
 Ways of Distinguishing Similar Words, 20.
 Problem Connectors, 26.
 One Word or Two?, 44.
 Troublesome Prepositional Verbs, 94.
 Essay Instruction Words and 129.
 Differences between Necessity Verbs).
 In addition, a worksheet on tricky contrasts of a more standard kind can be downloaded from the Learning Materials page.